edrickdch/chat-pdf/README.md

 ### Prerequisites

-You will need Python and Pipenv.
+You will need Python 3.x installed on your machine.

 Note: For **Windows** users, you might need to delete the `Pipfile.lock` before proceeding with the installation.